espressif/esp-idf/docs/en/api-guides/wifi.rst

       * - ssid_len
         - Length of SSID; if ssid_len is 0, check the SSID until there is a termination character.
 If ssid_len > 32, change it to 32; otherwise, set the SSID length according to ssid_len.
       * - channel
-        - Channel of AP; if the channel is out of range, the Wi-Fi driver defaults the channel to channel 1.
+        - Channel of AP; if the channel is out of range, the Wi-Fi driver defaults to channel 1.
 So, please make sure the channel is within the required range.
 For more details, refer to `Wi-Fi Country Code`_.
       * - authmode
         - Auth mode of ESP AP; currently, ESP AP does not support AUTH_WEP.
 If the authmode is an invalid value, AP defaults the value to WIFI_AUTH_OPEN.
       * - ssid_hidden
         - If ssid_hidden is 1, AP does not broadcast the SSID; otherwise, it does broadcast the SSID.
       * - max_connection
-        - The max number of stations allowed to connect in, default value is 2.
-Currently, ESP Wi-Fi supports up to 4 (ESP_WIFI_MAX_CONN_NUM) Wi-Fi connections.
+        - The max number of stations allowed to connect in, the default value is 2.
+ESP Wi-Fi supports up to 4 (ESP_WIFI_MAX_CONN_NUM) Wi-Fi connections.
 Please note that ESP AP and ESP-NOW share the same encryption hardware keys, so the max_connection parameter will be affected by the :ref:`CONFIG_ESP_WIFI_ESPNOW_MAX_ENCRYPT_NUM`.
-The total num of encryption hardware keys is 4, the max_connection can be set up to (4 - :ref:`CONFIG_ESP_WIFI_ESPNOW_MAX_ENCRYPT_NUM`).
+The total number of encryption hardware keys is 4, the max_connection can be set up to (4 - :ref:`CONFIG_ESP_WIFI_ESPNOW_MAX_ENCRYPT_NUM`).
       * - beacon_interval
         - Beacon interval; the value is 100 ~ 60000 ms, with default value being 100 ms. If the value is out of range, AP defaults it to 100 ms.